Relay for Casinos: Now with AI-Powered Channel Scanning. Hear the threat, not the noise.

 At Relay, our smart radios offer an all-in-one solution to enhancing workplace safety and improving team communications, particularly for businesses with lone workers.
 Built with worker safety in mind, our smart radios provide:

-- Live language translation: A built-in live language translation feature reduces language barriers and enables clear communication in critical situations
+• Real-time language translation: A built-in real-time language translation feature reduces language barriers and enables clear communication in 35+ languages, in critical situations.

 Discover how Relay can benefit your business and improve worker safety for your employees at your own pace in our on-demand video demo center.